dfilaretti/uplift-arpeggio/README.md

 Moreover, the device needs the transport on (i.e. hit "play").

-## Problems?
+## Found a bug or want to suggest a feature?

-If you encounter any issue with the device please feel free to [open an issue](https://github.com/dfilaretti/uplift-arpeggio/issues/new) and I'll look into it.
+Please feel free to [open an issue](https://github.com/dfilaretti/uplift-arpeggio/issues/new) and I'll look into it.